 Can You Serve In The Military With A Felony Conviction?

 You are prohibited from serving in any branch of the US military unless you receive a waiver from the Secretary of Defense.
-If you did serve, your pension, if any, may not be paid to you within the first 60 days of incarceration though your family may receive it.

 Can You Run For Public Office With A Felony Conviction?

 You must disclose your felony conviction if applying to run for elected or public office- you may not run if the felony involved:

 - Embezzlement of public funds

 - High crimes and misdemeanor pursuant to the US Constitution, Article VII, Section 8

 No one convicted of a felony is permitted to own or possess a firearm.
 You can only have this right restored to you if you do the following:

 - Move to have your felony reduced to a misdemeanor